 And that makes sense…

 The financial industry is notorious for being slow to change.
-This is often thanks to stubborn board members, compliance teams and budget guardians.
+This is often thanks to old school board members, compliance teams and budget guardians who want proof of exactly what results they'll see before they're willing to try anything new.
 In fact, if you’re reading this then you’re probably already ahead of the curve.
 Nice work!

 But, you came here for actionable marketing strategies you can use for your credit union, right?
 Before we get to those, let’s look at what exactly a “marketing strategy” means for the purpose of this conversation: